 So, I had to get creative and ended up producing two layers for the glasses and sandwiching the rising beer in between.

 And this is the important point – if you want to be good at producing slides, you don’t just need to learn how to use PowerPoint properly but also how to edit and manipulate images.
 The combination of these two skills will enable you to produce slides that will wow your audience.
-My slide presentation workshop covers images in detail.
+My slide presentation masterclass covers images in detail.

 These are the two images I ended up producing: